Follow these handy tips to stay safe and keep up-to-date on the situation in Bali & Indonesia, including travel bans & visa restrictions.

-No matter how hard you try, there’s no escaping the news of the global Coronavirus (Covid-19) pandemic – even here in Bali.
+No matter how hard you try, there’s no escaping the doom and gloom of the global Coronavirus (Covid-19) pandemic – even here in sunny Bali.
 But there are ways to avoid getting sick, and more importantly, ways to reduce the spread of the virus.
-If you’re currently in Indonesia or have an upcoming holiday planned to Bali, you’re no doubt wondering, “is Bali safe“, or “can I enter Indonesia?“.
+If you’re currently in Indonesia or have an upcoming holiday planned to Bali, you’re no doubt wondering, “is Bali safe“, or “are the borders open in Indonesia?“.

-To give you a better idea of the current Covid-19 situation in both Bali & Indonesia, here we dive into what the virus means for visitors to Indonesia (including expats and holidaymakers who are still here), and the necessary precautions and preventive measures to take when travelling to Bali.
+To give you a better idea of the current Covid-19 situation in both Bali and Indonesia, here we dive into what the virus means for visitors to Indonesia (including expats and holidaymakers), and the necessary precautions and preventive measures to take when travelling to Bali.

 What is the current Coronavirus situation in Bali & Indonesia?

-As of today (19th December 2020), Indonesia is currently at Level 3 on the risk-level assessment, with 980 active cases in Bali, and a total of 98,793 active cases throughout Indonesia.
-Top tip: you can track live updates of active cases country-by-country here, or follow Indonesia-specific statistics here.)
+As of today (15th February 2023), Indonesia is listed as CDC Level 1 on the Covid-19 risk assessment, with 522 active cases in Bali, and a total of 13,127 active cases throughout Indonesia.
+Top tip: you can track live updates of active cases country-by-country here, Indonesia-specific statistics here, or follow the Bali COVID-19 Update Facebook group for daily (and accurate) updates on Bali.

 What are the current visa restrictions in Bali?